dispatch/reboot/README.markdown

 Dispatch's Promise is a rich interface to the underlying client's [ListenableFuture][lf].
-It is designed to make it as easy and elegant as possible to work with expected responses and the errors that might occur, to avoid blocking operations while promoting composability.
+It is designed to make it as easy and elegant as possible to work with expected responses and the errors that might occur, and to avoid blocking operations while promoting composability.

 For example, two functions that perform network operations might both yield a Promise to avoid blocking, and these could be composed in a third trivial function: